It’s time to spring clean that paper clutter

-Swap your paper bills for monthly email alerts and stop the paper shuffle.
-When you choose paperless billing, you’ll still receive all the billing information you need, but you’ll get rid of paper clutter.
-View your gas usage, temperature and days in billing period as well as your billing and payment history and more.
+paperless billing, you’ll receive all the billing information you need online and with less clutter.
+View your gas usage, daily average temperature and days in billing period (which can help you compare bills) as well as your payment and billing history and more.

 - Pay when you get your email